Medrine-Jepkemoi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that counts the number of directories and sub-directories in the current directory Script that displays the 10 newest files in the current directory Script that takes a list of words as input and prints only words that appear exactly once
+Script that counts the number of directories and sub-directories in the current directory Script that displays the 10 newest files in the current directory Script that takes a list of words as input and prints only words that appear exactly once Script that displays lines containing the pattern “root” from the file /etc/passwd